 - Top right shows box joint repair.
 Even with the panels clamped between MDF, the router would sometimes enthusiastically tear away large pieces of wood requiring dental work.

 - And sometimes an entire panel just snaps in half.
 Note that this panel also lost most of its front teeth.

 - The most-often used repair technique was the sliver transplant.
-Part of a tooth would be chiseled down and replaced by a slice of wood matching the pattern of the original panel.
+Part of a tooth would be chiselled down and replaced by a slice of wood matching the pattern of the original panel.